Colonoscopy polyp detection with massive endoscopic images: Experiments and results

 As a detection task, we use Intersection over union(IoU) to define a True Positive (TP) IoU of Ground truth(GT) and Prediction is greater than 0.5; otherwise, it is False Positive(FP).
 A False Negative(FN) is defined as count of the absence of the detection of a frame.
 Precision (Prec) describes the proportion of positive return is correct, while recall(rec) describes the proportion of real positive output is predicted correctly.
 F1 score indicates the balance between prec and rec.
 The area under the precision-recall curve $p(r)$ is the Average Precision (AP).

 Table \ref{table:result} shows the polyp detection result on our test set with various component incorporated.
 For this result, the backbone of RetinaNet is ResNet-50.
-DilatedConv indicates ResNet-50 are replaced by DetNet-59.
-From this results, we can see the effect of adding each components, with the anchor optimization, the mAP increased by 2 percents but the processing speed drops significantly.
-We therefore changed the architecture of backbone to DetNet where less parameters are used without much performance drop.
-As discussed in the previous section, new backbone has a major issue named gridding effect.
+DilatedConv indicates layers from ResNet-50 are replaced by Dilated Conv.
+From this results, we can see the effect of adding each components.
+With the anchor optimization(AO) and Attention Gate(AG), the mAP increased by 2 percents but the processing speed drops significantly.
+We therefore adapted DilatedConv where less parameters are used without much performance drop.
+As discussed in the previous section, new backbone has a major issue also known as gridding effect.
 We observed that, the fix of such effect with attention module gives significant improvement without noticeable penalties on detection speed.